 This feature lets developers build UIs more quickly and easily.
 It injects updated code into running Dart Virtual Machine, enabling quick reflection of the changes and fixing of bugs.

-- Alibaba, world’s biggest eCommerce giant used Flutter to create a beautiful experience on their Xianyu app
+- Alibaba, the world’s biggest eCommerce giant used Flutter to create a beautiful experience on their Xianyu app

 - Reflecting, an attractive journal app is built with Flutter